noshikchowdary/SnowflakeDWBI_project-/README.md

 Welcome to a hands-on data engineering project that simulates a complete **Sales Data Warehouse pipeline**—from ingesting raw retail data to building a structured star schema ready for business intelligence and analytics.

 This project demonstrates my ability to design, develop, and document a full-stack ETL workflow using **Python, SQL, Excel, and file-based automation techniques**.
-It reflects real-world practices in data warehousing, data transformation, and schema modeling
+It reflects real-world practices in data warehousing, data transformation, and schema modeling.

 ---